Hungry Happenings

 Everyone loves Rice Krispies Treats, so why not make them into a festive Easter basket candy!
 These adorable Rice Krispies Treat Lamb Pops might be too cute to eat, but once you take one bite you wont be able to stop!

-I mentioned the other day I was creating some fun Rice Krispies treats to go in my friend's Easter baskets and these little lambs will be seeking pasture along with my Cococa Krispies Easter Bunny Treats.
+I mentioned the other day I was creating some fun Rice Krispies treats to go in my friend's Easter baskets and these little lambs will be seeking pasture along with my Cocoa Krispies Easter Bunny Treats.
 I think they will be very happy sharing some Easter grass together.

 I think these would be a great project to do with the kids.
 I kept them really simple using Candy Melts, pink confetti sprinkles, candy eyes, and marshmallow bits.
-You will need a small tear drop metal cutter to cut out the ears.
+You will need a small tear-drop metal cutter to cut out the ears.
 If you don't want to purchase one, then you could just use large chocolate chips for the ears instead.

 Rice Krispies Treat Lamb Pops